Monday, May 15, 2017

 Stage 2 - Storming:

 As the team begins to move towards its goals, members discover that the team can't live up to all of their early excitement and expectations.
-A shift begins in feelings, behaviors, and tasks.
+A shift begins with feelings, behaviors, and tasks.

 During the Storming stage, the focus may shift from the tasks at hand to feelings of frustration or anger with the team's progress or process.
 Members may express concerns about being unable to meet the team's goals.
 During the Storming stage, members are trying to see how the team will respond to differences and how it will handle conflict.
 People may work in different ways for all sorts of reasons, but if differing working styles cause problems, they may become frustrated.